neondatabase/website/content/docs/introduction/high-availability.md

 ## Limitations

 _No cross-region replication._ Neon's HA architecture is designed to mitigate failures within a single region by replicating data across multiple AZs.
 However, we currently do not support real-time replication across different cloud regions.
 In the event of a region-wide outage, your data is not automatically replicated to another region, and availability depends on the cloud provider restoring service to the affected region.
-While region-wide outages are rare, a reminder that your long-term data remains safe in durable cloud object storage.